 When you go in for a hard sell, position it in an emotionally engaging and appealing way that builds off of your understanding of the client as a full person.

 Your relationship doesn’t end after the sell.
 Similar to checking in, following through involves maintaining sustained contact after you’ve made a sale.
 Keep the conversation going by inquiring about how they’re liking the product, if they have any feedback or suggestions, etc. This helps build positive feelings and further shows that you care about their experience beyond the transaction.

 Sales is a people business.
 Get your employees out from behind the screen and into real, productive, relationship-building scenarios.
-HRDQ-U selling skills training events can help you equip your team with the skills they need to cultivate relationships that last.
+HRDQ-U brings you online sales training webinars, which help you equip your sales team with the skills they need to cultivate relationships that last.